jamiefolsom/arbotopia/_posts/2013-03-08-rare-birds-odd-ducks-at-jamaica-pond.md

 When we think of loons, we imagine being on a tranquil lake in upper New England and listening to their melancholy call:

+<audio controls src="/media/2013/03/loon-common-pair-tremelo.mp3"></audio>

-Sound recording courtesy of LangElliott NatureSound Studio
+_Sound recording courtesy of LangElliott NatureSound Studio_

 That is indeed where many nest, but for the rest of the year they move about on both salt water and fresh.
 This Common Loon, wearing its winter plumage rather than the classic summer tuxedo, hung out on Jamaica Pond for at least six weeks this winter.
 As the Pond began to ice up in early January, it departed: